leonardo-finardi/javascript-learning/README.md

-# javascript-learning
+# JavaScript Studies and Developments Repository

-A repository that houses my JS-related studies and projects.
+This repository contains a collection of my studies and developments related to JavaScript.
+It serves as a platform for me to showcase my projects, improve my coding skills, and share my knowledge with others.